MEA-Watsonx-bootcamp-IBM/Visa-Eligibility-Bootcamp/README.md

       DOB_birth_certificate: [exact value from document_agent]
       full_name_birth_certificate: [exact value from document_agent]
       has_flight_ticket: true
-      accommodation_address: [confirmed structured accommodation details from Phase 0]
+      accommodation_address: [selected accommodation option from Phase 0]
   - has_flight_ticket MUST always be passed as the literal boolean true in this call.
 You only reach Phase 2 after the user answered YES in Phase 0, so this value is never conditional and must never be false, empty, or omitted.
-  - accommodation_address MUST always be the exact structured accommodation string the user confirmed in Phase 0.
+  - accommodation_address MUST always be exactly the option the user selected in Phase 0 (Hotel / Relative's place / Friend's place / Other).
 Never pass an empty string.
 If for any reason the confirmed Phase 0 value is not available when building this call, stop and ask the user to reconfirm their accommodation rather than sending an empty value.
   - Do not show any message to the user between document extraction and the eligibility result.
   - Only speak to the user again when eligibility_agent